 Sprott performs frequently with the Philadelphia Orchestra, recently held a position with the Zurich Opera/Philharmonia, and has appeared with numerous other major orchestras, including the New York Philharmonic, Atlanta Symphony, and Oslo Philharmonic.
 He previously held principal positions with the Pennsylvania Ballet Orchestra and the Delaware Symphony Orchestra.
-His chamber music engagements include performances with the Stellenbosch International Chamber Music Fesitval (SICMF), 92nd Street Y, Great Mountains Music Festival, and numerous others.
+His chamber music engagements include performances with the Stellenbosch International Chamber Music Fesitval (SICMF), PRIZM Ensemble, 92nd Street Y, Great Mountains Music Festival, and numerous others.

 As a soloist, Sprott has been featured regularly throughout the United States, Europe, South Africa, and Asia.
 He made his Carnegie solo debut performing Lars-Erik Larsson’s Concertino for Trombone in 2007.
 Sprott’s debut album, Act I, was released in 2010 and hailed by the American Record Guide as “an outstanding recording” that “feels the emotion of every note and phrase”.

 A dedicated and tireless teacher, Sprott maintains teaching studios at several New York area institutions.
 He currently heads the brass department at Mannes College and holds faculty positions at Bard College, Rutgers University, and Juilliard Pre-College.
-During the summer, he serves on the faculty of SICMF, PRIZM International Chamber Music Festival, and the Curtis Institute of Music’s Summerfest, and performs with Classical Tahoe.
+During the summer, he serves on the faculty of SICMF, PRIZM International Chamber Music Festival, Curtis Institute of Music’s Summerfest, and performs with Classical Tahoe.
 He has previously held faculty positions at Juilliard's Music Advancement Program and Purchase College.